anotherjesse/multi-control/README.md

 - [x] support aspect ratio from image (currently it is resized to a square?)
 - [ ] update from dan's changes to cog-controlnet
-- [ ] ability to turn on and off safety checker
+- [x] ability to turn on and off safety checker
 - [ ] re-add prompt weighting
 - [ ] img2img support
-- [ ] safety results aren't checked (resulting in a black image?)
+- [x] safety results aren't checked (resulting in a black image?)
 - [ ] ability to return processed control image(s)
 - [ ] ability to send pre-processed control image(s)
 - [ ] what if pre-processed control images are not the same size/ratio?
 - [x] support for multiple control nets / images
 - [x] support for controlnet guidance scale
+- [ ] controlnet 11 and preprocessors